OpenStackOnRaPi/ostackinstall/README.md

     ansible all -i $CLUSTER_INVENTORY_FILE --limit 'baremetal' -b -B 1 -P 0 -m shell -a "sleep 5 && shutdown now" -b
     ```

- 2. Start the cluster
+ **2. Start the cluster**

-  * Power on
+  * Power on RPis

-  * Management host: activate virtual environment of your installation and run
+  * Management host: activate the virtual environment of your Kolla-Ansible installation and run:
     ```
     kolla-ansible deploy-containers -i multinode
     ```

 ### Destroy your cluster

-To reinstall your cluster in case of failure, first destroy currnet installation.
-To this end, stop or delete all running instances in the cluster and then run
+To reinstall your cluster in case of failure, first destroy current installation.
+To this end, it's best to stop or delete all running VM instances in the cluster and then run
 ```
 kolla-ansible destroy --yes-i-really-really-mean-it -i multinode
 ```